Overview for Slovakian Alps Hut to Hut Trek

 The flexibility of self-guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired starting date when booking.

 Climate is mostly of a mountain and alpine character, cold and moist influenced by high altitudes.
 Snow cover in valleys and peaks persists from 180 to 250 days of a year.
 Windy weather is typical, and during summer afternoon storms are usual.
 Average year temperature in 1000 m above sea level is 5°C, in July it is 15 °C. Last years hot and dry weather waves affected mountains.
 In such weather, hiking is very demanding.

 Main luggage is limited to airline policy only.
 On walking days your main luggage is transported to the next accommodation.
 For your daily essentials, you should bring a comfortable rucksack.
 Bringing good hiking shoes and waterproof jacket is essential.
 In May and October, light gloves can also be useful.

 Below is a non-exclusive list of what you should bring to this trip.
 More detailed info will be included in your holiday information pack.
 If you need further advice, please contact a reputable outdoor retailer or us.

 - Hiking socks;

-- Several t-shirts (cotton or preferably breathable/fast drying);
+- Several t-shirts (preferably breathable/fast drying);

 - Packable waterproof and windproof jacket with hood;